konz261/kmcp/README.md

 - **Client**: Connects to any MCP server to request prompts, read resources, or invoke tools.
 - **Server**: Exposes resources, prompts, and tools to MCP-compatible clients, handling standard JSON-RPC messages and protocol events.
-- **Transports**: Supports `stdio`, with HTTP-SSE and other transports on the roadmap.
+- **Transports**: Supports `stdio`, with HTTP-Streaming and other transports on the roadmap.
 - **Lifecycle**: Manages initialization, cancellation, sampling, progress tracking, and more.

-mcp4k goes beyond simple stubs: it also enforces correct parameter typing at compile time.
+mcp4k also enforces correct parameter typing at compile time.
 If you describe a tool parameter incorrectly, you get a compile-time error instead of a runtime mismatch.

 ---